 What Game Apps Work Offline?

 There’s a vast array of Android games and iOS games on the market, currently free of charge.
+You can also enjoy a variety of free offline games for PC.
 Some of the most acclaimed mobile offline games of all time include Angry Birds and Candy Crush.
 These titles can be predominantly played offline, but players can go online to upload their scores and see their friend’s results.

 What Are the Best Online and Offline Games?